Rear-wheel drive: 1890s to 1960s

 Many of the cars built in the 19th century were rear-wheel drive, often with the engine mounted at the rear of the car.
 The first rear-wheel drive car with the engine mounted at the front was an 1895 Panhard model, so this layout was known as the "Système Panhard" in the early years.
 The layout has the advantage of minimizing mechanical complexity, as it allows the transmission to be placed in-line with the engine output shaft, spreading weight under the vehicle.
 In comparison, a vehicle with the engine over the driven wheels eliminates the need for the drive shaft (replacing this with the transaxle of lighter combined weight), but has the disadvantage of concentrating all the weight in one location.

 In order to reduce the relative weight of the drive shaft, the transmission was normally split into two parts: the gearbox and the final drive.
 The gearbox was normally produced with its highest gear being 1:1, which offers some mechanical advantages.
 The final drive, in the rear axle, would then reduce this to the most appropriate speed for the wheels.
 As power is the product of torque and angular velocity, spinning the shaft faster for any given power reduces the torque and allows a lighter shaft construction.

-In an era when gasoline was cheap and cars were heavy, the mechanical advantages of the front-engine, rear-wheel-drive (FR) drivetrain layout made up for any disadvantage in weight terms.
+In an era when petrol was cheap and cars were heavy, the mechanical advantages of the front-engine, rear-wheel-drive (FR) drivetrain layout made up for any disadvantage in weight terms.
 It remained almost universal among car designs until the 1970s.